-Abbie is our Manager of Grants and Community Investments.
-Abbie has been our Manager of Grants and Community Investments since 2015, overseeing the granting cycle and managing special projects to advance the Foundation’s impact.
-Prior to joining the Foundation, Abbie worked in community and government settings in Toronto and Kitchener where she championed change through community development, outreach, capacity building, program development, and leadership of staff and volunteers.
+Abbie has been our Manager of Grants and Community Investment since 2015, overseeing granting cycles and managing special projects to advance the Foundation’s impact.
+Prior to joining the Foundation, Abbie worked in community and government settings in Toronto and Kitchener where she championed change as a leader in community development, outreach and engagement, program development and management of community facilities.
 She has worked on numerous initiatives to address a broad range of issues including youth social development, social isolation, diversity and inclusion, accessibility, and neighbourhood place making.
 Abbie is an active member of the Steering Committee for Philanthropic Foundations of Canada Grant Managers’ Affinity Group and is co-founder and facilitator of Communitech’s Coaches Peer- to-Peer, an alliance of professional coaches in Waterloo region.
 As an Associate Certified Coach with the International Coach Federation, Abbie partners with individuals and groups on strategy, leadership, and conflict management.

 Garry has been our Grants and Administration Officer for more than ten years.
 Prior to this, he worked as a site foreman and business owner in the commercial metal roofing and cladding industry.
 Garry’s deep community roots include 15+ years as a coach and board member with minor sports, spanning football, softball and hockey.
 He is an active volunteer with Sertoma, a service club dedicated to the deaf and hard of hearing, and has also volunteered with the Child Witness Centre.

 Emily Van Giessen

 Emily joined the Foundation in 2019 as our Administration and Logistics Coordinator.
 Prior to joining the team, she worked behind the scenes at a local funeral home, supporting the funeral directors and the families they served.
 Born and raised in Kitchener, Emily also has experience in Waterloo Region’s not-for-profit sector both as a front-line worker and as a volunteer in a variety of roles.

 The Donations Advisory Council helps to review all grant applications and make recommendations based on whether there is a good match between a request and the mission and priorities of the Lyle S. Hallman Foundation.